How to make an Obstboden- German Fruit Flan Recipes

 Tortenguß

 Note… Dr Oetker is unsweetened, so you have to add your own sugar (this is a good thing).
+You can choose from clear or red… red is nice to brighten up strawberries.

 Dr Oetker Tortenguss clearDr Oetker Tortenguss clearGermanShop24Dr Oetker Tortenguss redDr Oetker Tortenguss redGermanShop24